Journal of Aeronautical Engineering

 2 Assistant Prof., Faculty of Chemical Engineering, Velayat University, Iranshahr, Iran

-3 Department of Mechanical Engineering, Velayat University, P.O.
-Box 99111-31311, Iranshahr, Iran
+3 Assistant Professor, Department of Mechanics, Faculty of Engineering and Technology, Mechanical Engineering, Velayat University, Iranshahr, Iran

 Abstract